-Root Canal Guide: How to Find a Root Canal Specialist Near You
+Root Canal Guide and How to Find a Root Canal Professional in Ann Arbor, MI

 Many dental patients are afraid of root canals because of misconceptions around how long the procedure will take and how much pain it will cause.
 Phrases like “I’d rather get a root canal,” have made patients believe that this procedure is particularly painful and time-intensive, but this simply isn’t the case.
-Root canals are actually a common dental procedure that can take up to 90 minutes, and are less troubling than you may have been led to believe; according to the American Association of Endodontists, most patients feel comfortable during the procedure!
+Root canals are actually a common dental procedure and are less troubling than you may have been led to believe, according to the American Association of Endodontists and the patients of DGY Dentistry.

 What is a Root Canal?

 All teeth have a thin, straw-like tube running up their centers containing sensitive, live tissue.
 If a tooth experiences decay or trauma, the delicate tissue can die or become painfully infected.
 During a root canal, the tooth is saved by entering the thin tube-like canal, cleaning out the problematic tissue, disinfecting the space, and sealing it so fluids and new bacteria won’t create another infection.

 What is the Process of a Root Canal?

 - A small opening is made in the tooth, allowing the excavation of the infection and any infected nerve tissue.